majorkingleo/UselessPope/FestureList.md

 # Remote Buttons

 There are 12 remote buttons.
-When a button gets pressed, this will be sent wia wifi to the Pope.
+When a button gets pressed, this will be sent via wifi to the Pope.

 Each button consists of
 * [ESP32](https://www.amazon.de/dp/B074RG86SR)